≡ Menu

 * Stellantis’ fiscal year begins on Jan 1 and ends on Dec 31.

-Stellentis sold only 117,000 vehicles in Argentina in 2022, which was a distant second from Brazil.
-Sales in other South American countries totalled about 81,000 in 2022.
+For Argentina, Stellentis sold only 116,000 vehicles in fiscal year 2024, which was a distant second from Brazil.
+Sales in other South American countries totaled only 66,000 units in 2024.

-A noticeable trend is that Stellantis’ vehicle sales in most countries in South America have remained relatively solid since 2019, highlighting Stellantis’ solid competitive position in this region.
+A noticeable trend is that Stellantis’ vehicle sales in most countries in South America have remained relatively solid since 2019, highlighting Stellantis’ solid competitive position in the South American region.

 Back To Table Of Contents